-To avoid these risks, SDC good practice normally requires that population uniques are disguised or removed.
-For example, Statistics New Zealand's old Confidentiality Protocol explicitly identified spontaneous recognition with population uniques (Statistics NZ, 2000, appendix B).
+To avoid these risks, SDC good practice normally requires that population uniques are disguised or removed; and sample uniques are avoided or limited, particularly where the number of population uniques is small.
+For example, Schulte-Nordholt (2013) describe Dutch public use census files as having a minimum of 1000 observations on any three-way combination of characteristics, and a minimum of five observations when observed on all household characteristics.
+Statistics New Zealand's old Confidentiality Protocol explicitly equated spontaneous recognition with population uniques (Statistics NZ, 2000, appendix B).
 This is why business data is commonly described as being impossible to anonymise: the variables of interest (industrial classification, size) are essential components in research, and so cannot be removed while maintaining value in the data.